 Yes, if you want formal disciplinary action to be taken against the alleged perpetrator.
 No, if you choose to respond informally and do not file a formal complaint.
 Survivors should be aware that not identifying the perpetrator may limit the College's ability to respond comprehensively.

-No, counseling services are provided free of charge.
+No, counseling services at the Hamilton College Counseling Center are provided free of charge.

 Can I change my residence hall room?